alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 is shifting towards something easier to obtain.
 GPT-3 is trained on a bunch of web crawling data, and although some input processing was required, it didn't need a human to verify every sentence of text before it went into model training.
-At sufficient scale, it's looking like its okay for your labels to noisy and your data to be messy.
+At sufficient scale, it's looking like it's okay for your labels to be noisy and your data to be messy.

 There's a lot of potential here.
 If you have $$N$$